 And for 2018, the Motley Fool Stock Advisor won again.

-While obviously we don't have 2019 results yet, as of December 21, 2019, we can tell you that the 72 stock picks from the Motley Fool over the last 3 years are now up, on average, 88.34%.
+Over the last 4 years, we can tell you that the 96 stock picks from the Motley Fool are now up, on 84%.
 This breaks down as follows:

 - Their 24 picks from 2017 are now up 61% compared to the market's 34% so they have beat the market by 27%